itancio/sokoban/documentation/CODE_STYLE.md

 - Use `const` wherever possible
 - Avoid `new`/`delete` where possible
 - Avoid iterators and counter-based loops where possible (use range loops or `std::algorithm` functions)
-- Use `auto` only when the type is pretty obvious from context
 - Whitespace/braces:

   ```cpp
   class Foo {
       const std::vector<std::string>> foobar;